 Henry married Ann (Anna) Franklin on April 26th, 1827 at Radford Semele, Warwick.
 Ann was the daughter of Mary & John Franklin christened July 13th, 1802 at Radford Semele, Warwickshire.

 In 1841 Henry & Ann were living at Leamington Priors, Warwick where Henry was a grocer.
 They had 2 children at home – John (8) & Charles (1).
 Daughter Laura (6) & son Henry B (4) were visiting Sarah & John Alexander at Mill St, Leamington Priors at the time of the census.
-What happened to daughters Jane & Mary is unknown.

 Henry’s father John died in January 1850 &, along with his brothers & sisters, Henry received a substantial legacy - £300 in cash & a share in John’s estate.